Institute at Brown for Environment and Society

 ENVIRONMENTAL ELECTIVES REQUIREMENT (3 courses total)

 Electives provide increased environmental expertise and further enhance a student’s ability to customize a course of study.
-Acceptable electives include any ENVS courses, a class that's main focus is on the environment, and prerequisites for classes students take to fulfill requirements within their declared track.
+Acceptable electives include any ENVS courses, a class that's main focus is on the environment, and prerequisites for classes students take to fulfill requirements within their declaration.

 CAPSTONE REQUIREMENT - Must be fulfilled during concentrators 7th or 8th semester